DonMVB/aws/AWS_Assoc_SAA_C02.md

 - There is one default VPC per region.
 However, you can have as many custom VPCs as you want and all are private by default.
 - When you create a custom VPC, four resources are created: VPC definition itself w/ an IPv4 range (like 10.0.0.0/16), Network ACL, Route table, and a Security Group (for the test - just 3).
 New subnets are not created by default.
 You must create them separately.
 The same is true for an internet gateway.
 If you want your VPC to have internet access, you need to also create the gateway so that the network can be reached publicly by the world.
 (Updated 9/4/2020)
 - Because of this, when you create an IGW it will initially be in an detached state.
 You will need to manually assign it to the custom VPC.
 - The VPC "Network" itself is region scoped.
 Subnets can be in specific AZ's, but the network for the VPC cannot span regions (PPT.)
+The default subnet mask is /16.
 - Once you create a custom VPC however, the following are created by default:
   - a route table
   - a NACL